Abdul Matin (language activist)

-Abdul Matin (December 3, 1926 – October 8, 2014) was a language activist of the Bengali Language Movement that took place in the erstwhile East Pakistan (currently Bangladesh) to make Bengali one of the state language of Pakistan.
+Abdul Matin (December 3, 1926 – October 8, 2014) was a language activist of the Bengali language movement that took place in the erstwhile East Pakistan (currently Bangladesh) to make Bengali one of the state language of Pakistan.
 He was one of the student leaders and organizers of the movement.
 His contribution to the movement has been hailed by the other activists and students as he was popularly known as Bhasha Matin.

 Early life

-Matin was admitted to Darjeeling School in 1932.
-After passing the matriculation in 1943 he came back to East Bengal.
-Later that year he was admitted to Rajshahi College.
-According to him he had no political consensus before getting into the college.
-He was graduated in 1947.
+Matin was born on 3 December 1926 to a Bengali Muslim parents Abdul Jalil and Amena Khatun in the village of Dubalia in Sirajganj, Pabna District, Bengal Presidency.
+Due to the Jamuna River floods, their home was destroyed and the family resettled in Darjeeling.
+Matin was then admitted into the Maharani Boys' High School.
+He then enrolled at the Darjeeling Government High School in 1932 and completed his Entrance examination in 1943.
+He then joined the Rajshahi College where he passed his Intermediate of Arts in 1945.
+He graduated with a Bachelor of Arts from the University of Dacca in 1947, and subsequently a Master of Arts in International Relations.
+According to him he had no political conscious before getting into the college.

 Involvement in Language Movement

 Matin was active during the language movement.
 When the government decided not to include Bengali as one of the official languages, students protested on March 11, 1948, where Matin joined for picketing.
 On 24 March 1948, after Mohammad Ali Jinnah made his speech at Race Course Maidan (currently Suhrawardy Udyan), he came to the University of Dhaka for convocation.
 Matin was also present at the ceremony to receive his degree.
 When Jinnah repeated his position about language policy, however, Matin stood up at the chair and shouted, No. It can not be.
 Other students also supported him during that time.

-In mid-September 1951, in a meeting at the central building of Dhaka University, Matin said that they have no complaints about Urdu, but he wanted Bangla's status with Urdu.
+In mid-September 1951, in a meeting at the central building of Dhaka University, Matin said that they have no complaints about Urdu, but he wanted Bangla's equal status with Urdu.